openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 One level of nesting `path_nested` objects is sufficient to describe a VC included inside a VP.

 # Security Considerations {#security_considerations}

+## Sending VP Token using Response Mode "direct_post" {#session-binding}

+When HTTP "POST" method is used to send VP Token, there is no session for the Verifier to validate whether the Response is sent by the same Wallet that has received the Authorization Request.
+It is RECOMMENDED for the Verifiers to implement mechanisms to strengthen such binding.

 ## Preventing Replay Attacks {#preventing-replay}